luizbills/vanilla-party/README.md

 ## Server Installation

 _Vanilla Party_ need to connect to a server (a [deepstream.io](https://deepstream.io) instance) in order to synchronize their data.

 You don’t necessarily need to set up your own server.
-You can get started with our demo server.
+Get started with our demo server: `wss://vanilla-party.luizbills.com`

 But you can set up your own server in a few minutes on Heroku following this [guide](https://www.notion.so/Server-Setup-d039a4be3a044878bd5ad0931f1c93bd).